wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

         TCP_NODELAY  (1)
         SO_KEEPALIVE (2)
-        SO_LINGER    (4)
+        SO_LINGER (4) - with a timeout of 0 seconds

    .. note::

-       This is a flag and you look at the bits set.
-Therefore, you must set the value to ``3`` if you want to enable both options above.
+       This is a bitmask and you need to decide what bits to set.
+Therefore, you must set the value to ``3`` if you want to enable nodelay and keepalive options above.

 .. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_out INT 0